Accelo/change-log-generator-gui/README.md

 ```

 Config values include:
-* jira number: will be prepend to the multi-tenant change log file name
+* jira number: will be prepended to the multi-tenant change log file name
-* author name: use in the change log
+* author name: used in the change log
 * schema: multi tenant schema, default to (accelo_shared)
 * output file name: single tenant sql file name (without the extension)